Why We’re a Xero-First Firm

 (and Moving Clients Off QBO)

-QuickBooks Online may be the loudest name in small-business accounting—at least in the U.S.—but loud doesn’t mean best.
+QuickBooks Online might be the loudest name in small business accounting — especially here in the U.S.

 Price Stability vs. “Surprise” Hikes